The diffeomorphism group of a non-compact orbifold: Lie Group Structure on the Orbifold Diffeomorphism Group

 On the other hand, since the supports of the maps $f_{i_k}$ are disjoint, the right hand side of \eqref{eq: briso}, evaluates as:

 Hence \eqref{eq: briso} yields $n \leq N$, where $N$ is fixed but $n$ may be chosen arbitrarily large.
 We derive a contradiction, whence $T$ may not be continuous. \end{proof}

 Summing up, the inverse $\Theta$ of $\Lambda$ is discontinuous for uncountable index sets $I$.
 Hence $\Lambda$ fails to be an isomorphism of topological vector spaces if $I$ is uncountable.
 Thus our methods do not generalize to the setting of arbitrary paracompact orbifolds.
-As already stated in the introduction, this observation leads to the following open question:\\[1em] \textbf{Open Problem:} Let $(Q,\uU)$ be a paracompact reduced orbifold which is not second countable.
-Is the Lie group $\Difforb{Q,\uU}$ a $C^r$-regular Lie group for some $r \in \NN_0 \cup \set{\infty}$?
+As already stated in the introduction, with the methods in \cite{hg2015} one can prove that the diffeomorphism group of a non-second countable orbifold is $C^1$-regular.